-“From the earth We created you, and into it We will return you, and from it We will extract you another time.”
+“From the earth We created you, and into it We will return you, and from it We will bring you back again.”

 And the Quran states that those who reject reincarnation are disbelievers, it states:

-The fact of the matter is that Prophet Muhammad pbuhahf did teach that the soul reincarnates and the evidences of this in the religion of Islam are numerous for those who sincerely search…
+The fact of the matter is that Prophet Muhammad (pbuhahf) did teach that the soul reincarnates and the evidence of this in the religion of Islam is numerous for those who sincerely search…

-Another similarity that both religions share is the belief in the End Times, both religions believe that Jesus Christ the son of Mary has a return in the end of times, in order to save humanity from the darkness and to distinguish the darkness from the light.
-Both beliefs also share that the end times heralds in an age of perfect Justice, Gods Kingdom on Earth, or as divine just state.
-In Islam Jesus pbuh is not alone, but rather he is accompanied with Imam al-Mahdi pbuh, who is greater than Jesus pbuh, and Jesus pbuh is also one of his followers, the State of Imam al-Mahdi pbuh according to the Muslims is similar to that of Manichaeism, it is a State with Justice and Equity only after this world had been filled with Injustice and Tyranny.
+Another similarity that both religions share is the belief in the End Times, both religions believe that Jesus Christ the son of Mary has a return at the End Times to save humanity from the darkness and to distinguish the darkness from the light.
+Both beliefs also share that the end times herald an age of perfect Justice, God’s Kingdom on Earth, or as the divine just state.
+In Islam, Jesus (pbuh) is not alone, but rather he is accompanied by Imam Al-Mahdi (pbuhahf), who is greater than Jesus (pbuh), and Jesus (pbuh) is also one of his followers, the state of Imam Al-Mahdi (fhip) according to the Muslims is similar to that of Manichaeism, it is a state with justice and equity only after this world had been filled with injustice and tyranny.

 – Manichean Homilies

-The divine appointment was obvious to all of the Manichaeans without dispute, and after Mani pbuh they would recite a prayer revolving around Mani pbuh as followed:
+The divine appointment was obvious to all of the Manichaeans without dispute.
+After Mani (pbuh), they would recite a prayer revolving around Mani (pbuh) as followed: